-Nothing is more of a waste to your revenue than a gift that goes unused and unappreciated.
-Sending cupcakes to someone who is on a keto diet or a bottle of wine to someone in recovery will create a memorable moment, not a favorable memory however.
+Nothing is more of a budgetary waste than a gift that is both unused and unappreciated.
+For example, sending cupcakes to someone who is on a keto diet or a bottle of wine to someone in recovery will create a memorable moment, just not a favorable memory.

-The trick to sending a personal gift that creates a memorable moment is to select something that compliments your recipient’s #5to9™.
-Spend time researching and understanding what motivates your gift recipient outside of their accomplishments in the workplace.
+The key to creating a favorable memory is to select something that compliments your recipient’s #5to9™.
+For instance, spend time researching and understanding what motivates your gift recipient outside of their accomplishments in the workplace.
 Or, save some time and use Alyce’s AI-powered research.

 Drive Higher ROI with Personal Gifting

 Take more control over your wasted budget with direct mail by switching to personal gifting.
 Have more gifts hit their intended recipient and leave recipients with an experience that feels personal – and memorable.